Stellastarr

-Stellastarr (styled as stellastarr*) was an American indie rock band based in New York City.
-Its members were Shawn Christensen (vocals, rhythm guitar), Amanda Tannen (bass, vocals), Arthur Kremer (drums, percussion, keyboards), and Michael Jurin (lead guitar, vocals).
+Stellastarr (styled as stellastarr*) is an American indie rock band based in New York City consisting of Shawn Christensen (vocals, rhythm guitar), Amanda Tannen (bass, vocals), Arthur Kremer (drums, percussion, keyboards), and Michael Jurin (lead guitar, vocals).

 History

 The band was formed in March 2000 from a previous musical effort, the band Ghistor, formed while studying art and design at the Pratt Institute in Brooklyn.
 A few years later, after a chance meeting with Jurin, who had recently relocated to Brooklyn and had left his former band Charlotte's Funeral behind in his hometown of Philadelphia, the former classmates reunited, this time with Christensen on vocals.
 The band was named after an old purple hearse parked in Poughkeepsie, where Christensen grew up.

 Stellastarr played its first gig at Luna Lounge, formerly on the Lower East Side of Manhattan in July 2000, and released a limited series of independent/homemade EP CDs shortly thereafter.
 The band has toured with Jane's Addiction, The Raveonettes, Placebo, The Killers, and Editors.
 Stellastarr has played live in the United States, the United Kingdom, Canada, Mexico, Japan, and Europe.

 The third album, Civilized, was released in July 2009 on the band's own label, Bloated Wife.
 "Graffiti Eyes" and "Numbers" are the singles, the last one has a B-side that includes "Winter Song".
 Since the release of the album, the band has been on indefinite hiatus.

 Members of the band have collaborated with Project Runway winner Christian Siriano and his boyfriend, musician Brad Walsh on music for Siriano's runway shows at fashion week.
 Michael Jurin played guitar on Walsh's song "Pop" which was the runway music in 2009, and Amanda Tannen contributed vocals to the song "I Got What U Need" on Walsh's 2009 album.
 Arthur is currently involved in a project titled Dear Comrade, which released its first LP in 2011.